wi1k1n/thermograph-arduino/README.md

 - Time estimations r not accurate (should be rounded instead of flooring)
 - No time memory (only considers current graph timeout setting, even if the whole graph has been built with different graph timeout)
 - Low memory
+- Holding both buttons does not stop graph cursor from moving